The tusker elephant starts the perahera, honestly carrying the casket.

 • Avoid the End of the Route: As the procession nears the end of its route, the energy can dip and performers may be more tired.

 Come Fully Prepared: Once you have your spot, moving through the dense crowds is very difficult.
 Bring plenty of water, snacks, and a portable fan.
-Since you will be sitting or standing for several hours, wear comfortable, modest clothing (shoulders and knees must be covered) and expect to be in a very crowded environment.
+Since you will sit or stand for several hours, therefore, wear comfortable, modest clothing (covering your shoulders and knees) and additionally expect a very crowded environment.

 Respect the Occasion: This is a deeply religious event.
 It is customary to stand up when the Karanduwa (the golden casket carrying the relic) passes by.
 Avoid flash photography, as it can be distressing for the elephants, and never attempt to approach the performers or the animals.